MoarVM/MoarVM/docs/arg-passing.markdown

 original arguments if:

-* It wants to keep them around and present them "first class" (a bit like Perl 6 does with Captures, in order to do nextsame et al.)
+* It wants to keep them around and present them "first class" (a bit like Raku does with Captures, in order to do nextsame et al.)
 * Part way through processing them, some other code needs to be run in order to obtain default values, build up data structures, etc.

 A language that doesn't need to worry about such matters will generally be able to avoid any of the copying.
 A language like NQP will be able to avoid it perhaps entirely, by handling default values after the initial binding.
-A language like Perl 6 will generally need to default to copying, but a decent optimizer should be able to whitelist routines where it's OK not to.
+A language like Raku will generally need to default to copying, but a decent optimizer should be able to whitelist routines where it's OK not to.
 Many simple built-in operators should make the cut, which will take the edge off the cases where compile-time inlining isn't possible.